harness/developer-hub/docs/chaos-engineering/onboarding/guided-onboarding.md

 ### Why choose guided onboarding?
 - Guided onboarding gives you multiple options at every step so you know the entire process of creating a chaos experiment and executing it.
 - At every step, you have the option of allowing HCE to create the entity for you or you can choose to customize the entity creation too.
-- The level of granularity is, that HCE will suggest experiments for you based on earlier steps (network maps and so on) and you can create experiments.
+- The level of granularity is, that HCE will suggest experiments for you based on earlier steps (application maps and so on) and you can create experiments.
 But to execute them, you have to select the **Run** button.

 If you chose to onboard with guidance, follow the steps below.